openharmony/docs/en/application-dev/ability/fa-formability.md

 For details about the persistence method, see [Lightweight Data Store Development](../database/database-preference-guidelines.md).

-Note that the **Want** passed by the widget client to the widget provider contains a temporary flag, indicating whether the requested widget is a temporary one.
+Note that the **Want** passed by the widget host to the widget provider contains a temporary flag, indicating whether the requested widget is a temporary one.

-Normal widget: a widget that will be persistently used by the widget client
+Normal widget: a widget that will be persistently used by the widget host

-Temporary widget: a widget that is temporarily used by the widget client
+Temporary widget: a widget that is temporarily used by the widget host

 Data of a temporary widget is not persistently stored.
 If the widget framework is killed and restarted, data of a temporary widget will be deleted.
 However, the widget provider is not notified of which widget is deleted, and still keeps the data.
 Therefore, the widget provider should implement data clearing.
-In addition, the widget client may convert a temporary widget into a normal one.
+In addition, the widget host may convert a temporary widget into a normal one.
 If the conversion is successful, the widget provider should process the widget ID and store the data persistently.
 This prevents the widget provider from deleting persistent data when clearing temporary widgets.

 ### Developing the Widget UI Page
 You can use HML, CSS, and JSON to develop the UI page for a JavaScript-programmed widget.